Steps You Should Take When You Receive an Electrical Defect Notice

 Check how securely attached the wires are and whether any are loose.
 Test outlets with a multimeter or voltage tester to measure voltage and electrical current flow.
 This can identify if there are any power drops, which would indicate faulty wiring.

-If the outlet wall plate is hot, the issue may be incorrectly installed wires touching the metal box.
+If the outlet wall plate is hot, the issue may be caused by incorrectly installed wires touching the metal box.
 Assess the age of the wiring to see if undersized cables may be the culprit.
 Document any observations to narrow down the potential cause before calling an electrician.

 Safely diagnosing and repairing electrical issues requires training and expertise.
 While minor outlet problems can be DIY, it’s best to call a professional electrician if you observe any major warning signs.